Clinical Research Directory

 The Esophageal String Test as a Diagnostic Screening Tool for Eosinophilic Esophagitis Among Africans With Dysphagia in Mali and the United States

 Background: Eosinophilic esophagitis (EoE) is a disease that causes inflammation in the esophagus.
 The esophagus is the tube that moves food from the mouth to the stomach.
 Diagnosing EoE currently requires a specialized tool called an endoscope.
 The esophageal string test (EST) is another test; the EST collects fluid from the upper digestive tract.
 An EST is simpler and cheaper than an endoscopy.
 Researchers want to know if an EST can diagnose EoE.
 Objective: To test if the EST can diagnose EoE in people who have trouble swallowing.
 Eligibility: Adults aged 18 to 65 years with trouble swallowing.
-They must have been born in Africa and be of African descent.
+They must have been born in the African continent or their parents were born in Africa.
 Design: Participants will be screened.
 They will give blood, stool, urine, and skin swab samples.
 They will complete surveys about their medical history, diet, symptoms, and home environment.
 They will bring a sample of their drinking water for testing.
 Participants will have an EST. They will swallow a pill capsule that contains a nylon string.
 One end of the string will be taped to their cheek.
 The string will unravel down the esophagus and into the stomach.
 It will be pulled out after 1 hour.
 Fluids that soaked into the string will be tested.
 At a different visit, participants will have an endoscopic exam.
 An endoscope is a flexible tube that is inserted down the mouth; it can be used to take tissue samples from the esophagus, stomach, and small intestine.
 Participants will have a final visit in person, online, or by phone.
 They will take a survey and talk about their test results.

 Gender: All